alexandreiabattles/content-ops-starter/content/pages/home.md

       - type: FeaturedItem
         title: SERVICE
         subtitle: The Job Stuff
-        text: >+
+        text: >
-          If you are creative and want to request a weapon design, you can consult with Queen Boudica, without any type of commitment, we can request an estimated price.
+          If you are creative and want to request a weapon design for you own ideas, you can consult with Queen Boudica (shiela42), without any type of commitment, we can request an estimated price.
         image:
           type: ImageBlock
           url: /images/icon2.svg